-Exhibit Number Description 3.1 Articles of Amendment and Restatement of Starwood Real Estate Income Trust, Inc. (the "Company") (filed as Exhibit 3.1 to the Company's Annual Report on Form 10-K filed on March 30, 2018 and incorporated herein by reference) 3.2 Articles of Amendment of the Company (incorporated by reference to Exhibit 3.2 to the Company's Quarterly Report on Form 10-Q filed with the SEC on August 12, 2019) 3.3 Second Articles of Amendment of the Company Amended & Restated Bylaws of the Company (filed as Exhibit 3.2 to the Registrant's Registration Statement on Form S-11 3.4 filed on October 18, 2017 and incorporated herein by reference) 10.1 Independent Directors Compensation Policy 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following information from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, formatted in XBRL (eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets; (ii) Condensed Consolidated Statements of Operations (iii) Condensed Consolidated Statements of Changes in Equity; and (iv) Condensed Consolidated Statements of Cash Flows
+Exhibit Number Description 3.1 Articles of Amendment and Restatement of Starwood Real Estate Income Trust, Inc. (the "Company") (filed as Exhibit 3.1 to the Company's Annual Report on Form 10-K filed on March 30, 2018 and incorporated herein by reference) Articles of Amendment of the Company (incorporated by reference to Exhibit 3.2 to the Company's Quarterly Report on 3.2 Form 10-Q filed with the SEC on August 12, 2019) 3.3 Second Articles of Amendment of the Company (filed as Exhibit 3.3 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 11, 2021 and incorporated herein by reference) 3.4 Amended & Restated Bylaws of the Company (filed as Exhibit 3.2 to the Registrant's Registration Statement on Form S-11 filed on October 18, 2017 and incorporated herein by reference) 31.1\ Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2\ Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1\ Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2\ Certification of Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following information from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2021, formatted in iXBRL (inline eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets; (ii) Condensed Consolidated Statements of Operations (iii) Condensed Consolidated Statements of Changes in Equity; and (iv) Condensed Consolidated Statements of Cash Flows 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)